remonagayby/pencil-spaces-selenium-script/README.md

-# Pencil: Test Take-Home Assessment - Selenium Automation Script
+# Pencil Spaces Selenium Automation Script

-This project contains a Selenium WebDriver automation script for performing integration tests on the **Pencil** application.
+This project contains a Selenium WebDriver automation script for performing integration tests on the **Pencil Spaces** application.

 ## Goal
 The goal is to ensure that the **Pencil Space** works correctly by testing the following user actions: